Key Date Roosevelt Dimes: Collecting Tips

 Stacks of Roosevelt dimes

 Roosevelt dimes kicked off in 1946 within months of President Franklin Delano Roosevelt’s passing on April 12, 1945.
 His death was caused by a cerebral hemorrhage at the age of 63.
-Roosevelt, diagnosed with polio in 1921 at the age of 39, spent many years advocating for the elimination of polio and support for those with the debilitating disease.
+Roosevelt was diagnosed with polio in 1921 at the age of 39.
+He spent many years advocating for the elimination of polio and support for those with the debilitating disease.